davide-talesco/paip/README.md

 `handler` | **true** | this is the handler that will be called whenever paip receive a new `request message` on `subject`

 **paip** internally subscribes on `subject` and whenever a `request message` is received it invokes the `handler` with the message and wait a result.
-Check [request object api](#request-api)
+Check [request object api](#request-api) to understand how to interact with it.

-It then wraps the result (or the error thrown by the handler) within a `response message`and publishes it back to the caller via the `request message` unique _INBOX subject.
+It then wraps the result returned (or the error thrown) by the handler within a `response message`and publishes it back to the caller via the `request message` unique _INBOX subject. check official nats client documentation for more info on what _INBOX subject is.

 The `handler` function should return a value, a promise or simply throw an error.